sttp-book/sttp-book/chapters/pragmatic-testing/test-doubles.md

 **Exercise 4.**
-Class A depends on a static method in another class B.
-Suppose you want to test class A, which approach(es) can you take to be able to test properly?
+Class A depends on a static method in another class B. If you want to test class A, which of the following two action(s) should you apply to do this properly?

 * Mock class B to control the behavior of the methods in class B.
 * Refactor class A, so the outcome of the method of class B is now used as an parameter.